Twon/Alignment/docs/alignment_in_C++.md

 Every type in C++ has the property called alignment requirement, which specifies the number of bytes between successive addresses at which objects of this type can be allocated.
 For instance, if you create a double on either the stack or the heap, it is guaranteed to be aligned to at least the size of a double (a double is 8-bytes so will always be aligned to an 8-byte boundary).
 The reason for this relates to restrictions placed on alignment by the underlying hardware architecture when handling and accessing data.
 Certain architectures such as ARM or MIPS will generate a hardware level exception when accessing data which is not aligned with alignment boundaries of at least a type's size.
 Whereas other architecture such as PowerPC may generate multiple loads for unaligned data which is less efficient than the single load required to load data which is optimally aligned.
 To ensure consistency across the language C++ make certain guarantees about alignment.
 This article will examine what these guarantees are, how they have changed with the evolution of the language and what the implications of these are.

 ## C++ 03
 Earlier versions of C++ have made guarantees about alignment requirements for fundamental types.
 As a result users could relax safely in the knowledge that when building classes composed of fundamental types that all alignment requirements would be respected.
-However, this had a side effect; for compilers to respect these alignment requirements it is often necessary for compilers to insert invisible padding elements inside of classes [Ericson].
+However, this had a side effect; for compilers to respect these alignment requirements it is often necessary for compilers to insert invisible padding elements inside of classes [1].
 For instance, consider the simple structure:

 ```cpp
 struct X